Keywords; immobilisation arthritis.

-IMMOBILISATION ARTHRITIS is what sets in when joints are deprived of movement - for whatever reason.
+Cartilage degeneration sets in when joints are deprived of movement, for whatever reason.

-That in effect is what happens in the spine when much smaller facet (and disc) joints become fixated.
-The hyaline cartilage that lines the ends of bones is utterly dependent on the synovial fluid within the joint for its nutritiion.
-Should the nutrients and oxygen not be replenished... and waste products removed... immobilisation arthritis.
+That in effect is what happens in the spine when much smaller facet and disc joints become fixated.
+The hyaline cartilage that lines the ends of bones is utterly dependent on the synovial fluid within the joint for its requirements.
+Should the nutrients and oxygen not be replenished, and waste products removed, immobilisation arthritis sets in.

 1. Cervical Spine degeneration.